devprashant9/react_projects/readme.md

 In order to understand all these 3 hooks take a look at markdown file of project 03_passwordGenerator.
 There are actually a lot more things in those hooks and they may be confusing initially.
 Consider exploring documentation and reading quite a few articles to understand the actual use case of these 3 hooks.

 ### 3. useId Hook and Custom Hooks in React

 To understand these hooks take a loot at the project 04_currencyConvertor.
 Hooks that are created by user which includes **made up react hooks** are known as **custom hooks**.
 And they are also functions in javascript.
 A hook's name must start with the word **use...**.
 So any function which has **use** as their prefix is known as hook.

 The **useId** hook is basically used to link **label and input** in my project.
 It does not have that much implementation.

 > Do NOT useId() to generate unique keys because React says it.

+## Third Party Libraries

+### 1. React Router

+React Router is a third party library that is used in react projects to allow users to interact and navigate within the react application by creating various routes.
+It is the first and one of the most important library that is used for routing.
+It also provide us hooks to capture route parameters.

 ## Project List